MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

 **Applies to:** R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

-In previous releases, parcel installation required downloading two pre-build parcel files.
+In previous releases, parcel installation required downloading two pre-built parcel files.
 The 9.1.0 release improves upon this experience by providing a parcel generator script.
 The script guides you through a series of steps and produces a single parcel file in the end.

 The script name is `generate_mrs_parcel.sh`.